neijrr/nextcloud_passwords_handbook_ru/Administrators/System-Requirements.md

 In accordance with [SemVer2.0.0](https://semver.org/spec/v2.0.0.html), only the first version of a new year will introduce breaks in backward compatibility.
 With the first release of the year, the support for any Nextcloud version but the latest as well as any PHP version without [active support](https://php.net/supported-versions.php) will be ended.

-### LTS builds
+### LSR/Legacy Support Releases
-LTS builds are intended to provide longer support for systems which do no longer meet the PHP minimum requirements.
+LSR builds are intended to provide longer support for systems which do no longer meet the PHP minimum requirements.
 These builds are generated automatically during the release process from the current source code and are not tested before release.
-Since systems using LTS builds do not meet the minimum requirements, no support is provided by the developers.
+Since systems using LSR builds do not meet the minimum requirements, no support is provided by the developers.
 If you experience any issues, visit the forum or the chat groups for help.

 ### HTTPS requirement